MISP/misp-website/_pages/tools.md

 * [PyMISP](https://github.com/CIRCL/PyMISP) - Python library using the MISP Rest API.
 This is the official library for MISP and can also generate offline MISP events.
 * [MISP-STIX-Converter](https://github.com/MISP/MISP-STIX-Converter) -  An utility repo to assist with converting between MISP and STIX formats.
 * [MISP-Taxii-Server](https://github.com/MISP/MISP-Taxii-Server) - An OpenTAXII Configuration for MISP with automatic TAXII to MISP sync.
+* [mail_to_misp](https://github.com/MISP/mail_to_misp) - Connect your mail client/infrastructure to MISP in order to create events based on the information contained within mails.

 For the additional software created by the MISP project, check our [MISP project organization](https://github.com/MISP/).